halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/server_farm/servers.md

 #### **Weight**

 This option allows user to specify the weight of the server.
 Higher the weight more requests will be served by that server.
-Users are allowed to specify the ssl session caching
+(Higher weight values indicate that the server is more capable and should receive a larger share of incoming requests.)

     Accepted values: Integer